Location Icon

 • Gufoni Maneuver

-A correctly done maneuver can provide relief to most patients of BPPV.
+A correctly performed maneuver provides relief to most patients.

 Post Treatment Care